Major Themes

 _____ 1.
 I am not good at reading or listening to directions.
 I would rather just start working on the task or project at hand.

 _____ 2.
-When talking to someone else I have the hardest time handling those who do not show any kind of emotional support.
+When talking to someone, I have a difficult time understanding those who do not show any kind of emotional or physical support.

 _____ 3.
-I take notes and doodle but I rarely go back a look at them.
+I take notes, doodle, and/or make mind-maps, but I rarely go back and look at them.

 _____ 5.
 When I am reading, I move my lips.

 _____ 6.
-I will exchange words and places and use my hands a lot when I can't remember the right thing to say.
+I often exchange words, such as places or things, and use my hands a lot when I can't remember the right thing to say.

 _____ 7.
 My desk appears disorganized.